 In addition to the Game Vault online log in bonus, some of the other promotions advertised by the brand right now, include:

-Game Vault promises existing players that they’ll get a $10 bonus for referring friends to the platform, with no cap on how many friends you can refer.
+Game Vault offers existing players a $10 bonus for referring friends to the platform, with no cap on how many friends you can refer.
 This one raised red flags for me instantly: the bonus is advertised in cash, for starters, while legitimate sweepstakes casinos should always be virtual-coin-based.

 Game Vault’s “Quest Achievement” promos seem to revolve around mini-challenges that can be completed on the site to unlock “points”, which can later be swapped-out for Free Play Credits.